Florida’s Fledgling Marine Sciences Grew Up With FIO

 Dr. Philip Kramer joined the Florida Institute of Oceanography (FIO) as the Director in August, 2016.
 Prior to this Dr. Kramer was the Managing Director of the TNC’s Caribbean Program for nearly 8 years during which time he helped design and launch of the Caribbean Challenge Initiative (CCI), a bold marine conservation vision to dramatically scale up marine protected areas and sustainable financing for the region.

 The R/V W. T. Hogarth was christened May 23, 2017.
-Additional vessels added to the FIO Vessel Fleet included R/V Price and the R/V Opah and arrives at FIO on November 7, 2017 - USF, Florida Welcome New Research Vessel - WUSF News.
+Additional vessels added to the FIO Vessel Fleet included R/V Price and the R/V Opah- arrived at FIO on November 7, 2017 - USF, Florida Welcome New Research Vessel - WUSF News.

 FIO partnering with Florida Fish and Wildlife Research Institute, Florida Department of Environmental Protection and the Marine Exploration Center presented the Inaugural Florida Marine Science Symposium (FMSS) held October 25, 2017 at the Florida Fish and Wildlife Research Institute in St. Petersburg, Florida.
-This was also FIO's first dual livestream event - view the 2017 1st Annual FMSS YouTube Playlist of the presentations and lightning talks.
+View the 2017 1st Annual FMSS YouTube Playlist of the presentations and lightning talks.

 R/V W. T. Hogarth goes on tour around the entire state of Florida.
 View the R/V W. T. Hogarth Florida 2018 Ports Tour (PDF) flyer.